 - Corporate Credit Risk Policy

 - Corporate Market Risk Policy

 - Operational Risk in Market Transactions Policy

 - Insurance Policy

 - Investment Policy

 - Financing and Financial Risk Policy

 - Treasury Share Policy

 - Risk Policy for Equity Interests in Listed Companies

 - Information Technology Policy

 - Cybersecurity Risk Policy

 - Reputational Risk Framework Policy

 - Purchasing Policy

 - Occupational Safety and Health Risk Policy

-Risk policies for the various businesses of the group:
+Risk policies for the various businesses of the Iberdrola group's companies:

-- Risk Policy for the Networks Businesses of the Iberdrola group - Risk Policy for the Renewable Energy Businesses of the Iberdrola group - Risk Policy for the Liberalised Businesses of the Iberdrola group - Risk Policy for the Real Estate Business are expressed in monetary units, indices or benchmarks based on which volumetric risks and/or values are generated, including:
+- Risk Policy for the Networks Businesses of the Iberdrola group - Risk Policy for the Electricity Production and Retail Businesses of the Iberdrola group - Risk Policy for the Real Estate Business

-The General Risk Control and Management Policy, as well a summary of the risk policies in further implementation thereof, are available on the corporate website.
+The General Risk Control and Management Policy, as well a summary of the risk policies in further implementation thereof, are available on Iberdrola's corporate website (www.iberdrola.com).

 The limits and indicators of the risk policies should be consistent with the annual budget and the objectives set forth in the multi-year investment plans.
-The numeric values of the limits and indicators set forth in the various policies are probabilistic in nature (like VaR and EBITDA at risk) or deterministic in nature, and
+The numeric values of the limits and indicators set forth in the various policies are probabilistic in nature (like VaR and EBITDA at risk) or deterministic in nature, and are expressed in monetary units, indices or benchmarks based on which volumetric risks and/or values are generated, including: